Erica Aten, PsyD

 Other specialties include:

-- Neurodivergence (Autism, ADHD, learning differences)
+- Neurodivergence (Autism, ADHD, learning disabilities)

 - Family-of-origin challenges